 The new system will bring several improvements and benefits to you.
 In particular it will help us to:

-- update our email contact addresses to make it easier for you to know which service you are contacting, leading to improved response times
+- make it easier for you to know which service you are contacting, leading to improved response times

 - identify training requirements for you

 - see where system improvements can be made

 - make sure we get a full picture of how you interact with us